Skip to main content

 Clampdown on media: Why even well-meaning people fail to see news as news

 Are journalists being misunderstood even by well-meaning people?
-I want to kickstart by quoting an article published in theprint.in titled “ED (Enforcement Directorate) says NewsClick used Rs 30 cr ‘mystery remittances’ to ‘pay Navlakha, CPM IT cell member’.”
+I was to kickstart by quoting an article published in theprint.in titled “ED (Enforcement Directorate) says NewsClick used Rs 30 cr ‘mystery remittances’ to ‘pay Navlakha, CPM IT cell member’.”
 This article has invited a wild comment from a person who is known to be editing a well-known left-leaning blog.

 An old time friend since my college days in Delhi University, referring to this article, said on his Facebook timeline: “An absolutely unethical hatchet job by The Print against NewsClick that descends to unprecedented lows in ass-licking.
 But am I surprised?
 Yes, at those who still thought Shekhar Gupta is a journalist with integrity.
 This is him in his true colours. #StandbyNewsClick.”